brentleyjones/brentley.dev/src/posts/2021-09-15-Bazel's-remote-caching-and-remote-execution-explained.md

 or the fastest builds you can, you'll have to do more than just the basics that I was able to go over here.

-Check back soon for my post where I tell you how to optimize your remote cache and remote execution usage.
+In future posts I'll go over how to optimize your remote cache and remote execution usage.
-Or better yet, subscribe to the [RSS feed](/rss.xml)!
+Subscribe to the [RSS feed](/rss.xml) to be notified when.

 [action]: https://docs.bazel.build/versions/4.2.1/glossary.html#action